 I find this in itself to often be one of the most daunting aspects of the convention scene.
 You often have large exhibition halls to navigate, little to no sign posting as to where you sign in or set up.
 Security guards or event staff often have no idea where you should be going either.
 I always expect a confusing mess and lack of direction, and that's often what I get.
 Especially with the MCM and Show Masters events- the latter being particularly awful at providing on-the-day guidance and instruction.

 Once you do get your pitch set up, it gives you a great opportunity to browse the venue before the public arrive and introduce yourself to neighbouring artists or retailers.
-Most exhibitors I've met at these events have been really nice people, and it definitely helps make the days go quicker when you can have a chat with like minded people about like minded things.
+Most exhibitors I've met at these events have been really nice people, and it definitely helps make the days go quicker when you can have a chat with like minded people about shared interests.

 The first few times I attended these events it almost felt magical!
 I was in geek heaven!
-Although once you've seen a few cons, you've seen them all so novelty starts to wear off - most vendors make repeat appearances on the comic con circuit, selling the same selection of items every time.
+Although once you've seen a few cons, you've seen them all so feel that novelty starts to wear off after you've been to a few- most vendors make repeat appearances on the comic con circuit, selling the same selection of items every time.

 2 day events cover the weekend, although 3 day events are becoming more common, which include a Friday.

-Friday is always the slowest, less busy day, while most people will attend on the Saturday.
-For me personally, I often debate whether it's worth even attending the Friday since just trying to break even is a struggle.
+Friday is always the slowest, less busy day, while most visitors will attend on the Saturday.
+For me personally, I often debate whether it's worth even attending the Friday since just trying to break even can be a struggle.
 Sometimes, Sundays can surprise me, with weekend pass holders deliberately not making purchases until the last day.

 A day will involve quiet periods, even for the more popular sellers.
 Use these times to tidy up your stock, chat with neighbouring artists, check out other people's stuff or draw, particularly if you've got a list of commissions waiting to be done.